 - Follow announcements on social media via Twitter, FaceBook, YouTube, or Google+.

 Next, depending on whether you are a developer or administrator, we recommend:

 - Install BigBlueButton your own server (Ubuntu 14.04 64-bit).

 - Read the FAQ.

-- Use an existing integration as a front-end or, if you’re a developer, use the BigBlueButton API to integrate BigBlueButton with your sofware or createa custom front-end.
+- Try integrating with an existing integration as a front-end or, if you’re a developer, use the BigBlueButton API to integrate BigBlueButton with your sofware or createa custom front-end.

 - Setup a development environment to modify and extend BigBlueButton for your needs.

-Want to give feedback?
-Join one of the above mailing lists and share your thoughts.
+We also welcome your feedback on BigBlueButton and encourage you to join one of the above mailing lists and share your thoughts.

 YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at YourKit’s leading software products: YourKit Java Profiler and YourKit .NET Profiler.